-Technicians, service providers, installers and engineers in the communications and telecommunications industry constantly assess and reassess network stability and connection strengths.
-As we adapt to a 4G and 5G world, testing with specialized equipment to install, deploy, certify and troubleshoot communications systems continues to be key to maintaining informational infrastructures, giving companies a financial and technological edge over competitors and helping them to fulfill industry standards CISPR, EN and IEC.
+Network testing is a constant for technicians, service providers, installers and engineers in the communications and telecommunications industry.
+As we adapt to a 5G world, testing with specialized equipment to install, deploy, certify and troubleshoot communications systems continues to be key to maintaining informational infrastructures, giving companies a financial and technological edge over competitors and helping them to fulfill industry standards CISPR, EN and IEC.

-Communications testing includes an extensive number of applications.
-At Advanced Test Equipment, we support communications test equipment into three general categories: data network, cellular network and radio network tests.
+Network tests fall into three basic categories: data network, cellular network and radio network tests.
 Data network testing focuses on tower and facility wired connections, verifying how well data is transferred by fiber, copper and twisted pair cables.
 To ensure there is no interference affecting Wi-Fi or cellular coverage, cellular network testing is conducted, measuring signal strength between facilities and antenna.
 Radio network testing gauges the strength of radio signals and identifies interference from anomalous RF emissions.

 Data Network Testing